 Our career counselors can discuss your concentration choices and possible careers beyond your time at Soka with you in one on one appointments.

-We offer three types of career assessments for students.
-Myers Briggs Type Indicator (MBTI), Strong Interest Inventory (SII), and Clifton Strengths for Students/StrengthsQuest.
+We offer two types of career assessments for students, Myers Briggs Type Indicator (MBTI) and Strong Interest Inventory (SII).
 If one of these sounds like a good fit for you, contact our office to schedule an appointment.

 MBTI is an assessment that helps you understand your personality type, personality preferences, and how those preferences affect your career choice.
 For this assessment, you don’t need to know what work tasks you like or are good at – the questions you’ll answer are simply about who you are and how you do basic things in your daily life.
 You’ll be provided with a report of your results, which will be interpreted for you by your Career Counselor.
 This assessment will provide information on the career fields other people with your same personality type are most likely to be working in.